projectatomic/commissaire/doc/community_meetings.rst

 to discuss the project as a group.

-The meeting starts at 12:30 PM UTC and is held the second and fourth Monday of each month in the
+The meeting starts at 12:30 PM UTC and is held the second and fourth Tuesday of each month in the
 ``#atomic`` `Freenode <https://freenode.net/>`_ IRC channel.

 ============ ========